Jollerprutt/proxmox-node/README.md

 >  **Optional Stuff**
 >  * NAS Storage - Synology DiskStation, FreeNAS, QNAP, File Server - Not required for **Build A**.

 In my opinion **Build Type A** is the best long term solution.
-This build provides the user good value and performance, flexibility to upgrade LAN (10Gbe), upgradable RAM, and expandable storage capacity when needed.
-I recommend when selecting your components always install hardware with genuine Intel NICs, preferably ECC Ram and always use enterprise grade SSD drives for the Proxmox VE OS and cache.
+With the right components you can obtain a better value to performance mark over and above OEM NAS hardware, retain the flexibility to always be able upgrade any component such as LAN (10Gbe), RAM, CPU and expand storage capacity when needed.
+I recommend when selecting your components always install genuine Intel NICs, preferably ECC Ram and always select enterprise grade SSD drives for the Proxmox VE OS and cache.
 Consumer grade SSD's wear fast.

 Whether you choose **Build Type A** or **Build Type B** you can create a Proxmox cluster by adding two low wattage **Build Type C** hosts.
 A minimum of three Proxmox hosts is needed to form a quorum in the event a host fails.